The work of a dental therapist:

 This requires patience, and excellent communication and interpersonal skills.

-An empathetic and caring approach is very important, in addition to proficient, highly technical clinical skills.
+An empathetic and caring approach is very important, as well as proficient, highly technical clinical skills.

 You will need to be confident to work on your own and be able to put even the youngest of patients at ease.